Azure/kubernetes-hackfest/labs/paas/otomi/README.md

 - Explain the difference between Otomi core apps and how to activate optional apps
 - Create Knative workloads using the Otomi web UI

-## Documentation & Support
+## Documentation & support

 Official Otomi documentation is available [here](https://otomi.io).
-We'd also like to invite you to [join our Slack community](https://join.slack.com/t/kubecost/shared_invite/enQtNTA2MjQ1NDUyODE5LWFjYzIzNWE4MDkzMmUyZGU4NjkwMzMyMjIyM2E0NGNmYjExZjBiNjk1YzY5ZDI0ZTNhZDg4NjlkMGRkYzFlZTU) — for additional support, feature discussions, or just for a quick chat.
+We'd also like to invite you to [join our Slack community](https://otomi.slack.com/join/shared_invite/zt-12h11e8aa-6po4NWhhpMXxT~nffDsYqA#/shared-invite/email) — for additional support, feature discussions, or just for a quick chat.

 The Otomi open source project can be found [here](https://github.com/redkubes/otomi-core) on GitHub.
 Don't forget to star.
 Thank you!